-In accordance with the requirements of external regulatory and related system, the Company has formulated operation rules of credit risk grading, credit risk operation, credit business approval, interview and collection for loans and advances to customers and finance lease receivables according to credit risk management.
+In accordance with the requirements of external regulatory and related system, the Company has formulated operation rules of credit risk grading, credit risk operation, credit business approval, interview and collection for loans and advances to customers and finance lease receivables, bills receivable and other assets according to credit risk management.
 The work of Company's credit risk management runs through all aspects of pre credit investigation, credit business approval and post-credit management sessions.
 During the pre-credit investigation session, the Company will carry out a credit background survey of the borrower.
 During the approval session, all the credit business must be approved by the corresponding approver.
-During the post-credit management session, the Company will continue to monitor all the loans and advances to customers and finance lease receivables and take corresponding measures for any negative events that may affect the borrower's repayment ability in order to prevent and control the risk.
+During the post-credit management session, the Company will continue to monitor all the loans and advances to customers and finance lease receivables, bills receivable and other assets and take corresponding measures for any negative events that may affect the borrower's repayment ability in order to prevent and control the risk.